joaopgrassi/blog/src/content/posts/2021/permissions-authz-middleware/index.md

 Next, I showed you a simple model for permission-based authorization, and a custom middleware responsible for creating a `ClaimsIdentity` containing all the user permissions.

-Coming up next, we'll see how we can use the built-in policy authorization in ASP.NET Core to protect our endpoints with the permissions we prepared in this post.
+~~Coming up next, we'll see how we can use the built-in policy authorization in ASP.NET Core to protect our endpoints with the permissions we prepared in this post.~~

+Coming up next, I'll take you on a deep dive into the waters of policy-based authorization in ASP.NET Core.

 Some of the topics here might be new to you (or not so clear?), so I encourage you to clone the project on GitHub and debug it to see how things work.
 The most important part for this post is the Middleware: [PermissionsMiddleware.cs](https://github.com/joaopgrassi/authz-custom-middleware/blob/main/src/API/Authorization/PermissionsMiddleware.cs).
 Pay attention to where we fetch the permissions.
 Inspect the `context.User` property to see all the stuff inside.